MiguelDLM/zotero-paper-search2/README.md

 1. Open any PDF in Zotero's PDF reader
 2. Select any text in the PDF
-3. A popup menu will appear with a "Search in Google Scholar" option
+3. A popup menu will appear with buttons for your enabled search engines
-4. Click it to search the selected text in Google Scholar
+4. Click any button to search the selected text in that database

 ## Configuration

-The plugin includes a simple preferences panel accessible through:
+Configure which search engines to show:

-- Zotero → Settings → Paper Search Settings
+1. Go to **Zotero → Settings → Paper Search**
+2. In the "Search Engines" section, check/uncheck desired search engines
+3. Changes take effect immediately

+**Default enabled engines**: Google Scholar, PubMed, arXiv, Semantic Scholar

 ## Development